raphaelmansuy/til/docker/index.md

 AWS proposes two container orchestrations service: ECS and Kubernete.

-Well integrated with the AWS ecosystem, ECS is the proprieratary version.
+Well integrated with the AWS ecosystem, ECS is the proprietary version.

 ## What we will build